MonashSmartStructures/ospgrillage/_sources/rst/ModuleDoc.rst.txt

 ====================
 Further development
 ====================
+*ospgrillage* is developed as a open-source package.
+In turn, the developers welcome contributors to add/improve on the current release of *ospgrillage*.

+**Update Sept 2021**

 The initial release of *ospgrillage* contains core algorithms to generate meshes of grillage models.
 However the release comes with limitations and further development are required to extend beyond these limitations.

 The current version of *ospgrillage* is limited to straight meshes.
-However, the developers coded the module in a way where curve mesh is possible in future developments.
-Specifically, `SweepPath` class in meshing procedure can be introduced with curved lines instead of straight (current version).
-This makes curve mesh possible with the sweep nodes been coded to be always orthogonal to sweep path.
+However, the developers have coded the module in a way where adding in curve meshing in future developments is just a matter of adding **curve line** functionality to the :class:`~ospgrillage.load.SweepPath` class.
+Notably, the curve mesh is also possible with the current meshing rules
+- i.e. the sweep nodes have been coded to be always orthogonal to the gradient of the sweep path (straight or curve).

 Current version of *ospgrillage* is limited to a single span mesh, where the support edges lies on the start and end edge of the mesh.
 Multi-span mesh is possible with a few more developments.
-This is done by introducing intermediate edge construction lines.
-This is done by developing the `EdgeConstructionLine` class.
-However, this requires a bit more development as current edge construction lines are only recognized as end supports - catering meshing procedures for one span.
+This can be done by introducing intermediate edge construction lines, a feature to be introduced to :class:`ospgrillage.mesh.Mesh`.
+In tandem with this, the :class:`~ospgrillage.mesh.EdgeControlPoints` class will need to be reviewed as current edge control points are only recognized as end supports - catering to current meshing procedures for single span configuration.

-The developers also acknowledges that there is minor conflict between the coordinate system of *ospgrillage* and the default coordinate system for the `ops_vis` module of ```OpenSeesPy```.
+The developers also acknowledges that there are conflicts between the adopted coordinate system of *ospgrillage* and the default coordinate system for the `OpenSees`'s `ops_vis` module.
 The `ops_vis` module default isotropic angle is x - y with z axis plane being the model plane of a 2-D model in 3-D space.
-Currently the easiest solution is to further develop `ops_vis` to allow multi isotropic views of the model space.
-If developers were to program *ospgrillage* to fit `ops_vis` current default axis, it would require substantial rework of the entire module - since the module assume the model plane of the 2D grillage is the y axis.
+Currently it is not easy to alter the coordinate system of *ospgrillage*.
+However, the developers are hoping that `ops_vis` can cater to multi isotropic views of the model space as oppose to the current fixed coordinate system.
+It would require substantial rework of the entire *ospgrillage* module if one decides to "fit" *ospgrillage* 's coordinate system to `ops_vis` - since the module assume the model plane of the 2D grillage is the y axis.